Vladimir Govorov: Post-War Service

-In 1946, he graduated from a Artillery Officer's High School, immediately becoming the commander of an artillery battalion.
+In 1946, he graduated from an Artillery Officer's High School, immediately becoming the commander of an artillery battalion.
 By the end of 1949, Govorov graduated from the Frunze Military Academy.
 That same year, he joined the Communist Party of the Soviet Union.
 In 1963, he graduated from the Military Academy of the General Staff and served in the Group of Soviet Forces in Germany, serving as chief of staff, and first deputy commander.

 Command of major formations

 From 1967–1969, Govorov served the post of commander of the 2nd Guards Tank Army, and in 1971, Govorov commanded the Baltic Military District.
 From 1972-1980, he served as commander of the Moscow Military District.
 He became a candidate member of the CPSU in 1976.
 On 28 October 1977, Govorov was awarded the rank of General of the Army in time for the 60th anniversary of the October Revolution.
 Being the Moscow Garrison commander, he was able to command nine military parades in honor of October Revolution Day on Red Square.
 In December 1980, he was appointed commander of the Far Eastern Military District.
 He was succeeded in the Moscow Garrison by General Petr Lushev.
-While based in Khabarovsk, he organized Soviet cooperation with the military of Vietnam, Cambodia, Laos and Mongolia.
+While based in Khabarovsk, he organized Soviet cooperation with the militaries of Vietnam, Cambodia, Laos and Mongolia.
 As a result of his work, he was appointed to the post of deputy Minister of Defense and Chief Inspector of the Ministry of Defense in June 1984.
 For his 60th birthday, Govorov was made a Hero of the Soviet Union on 17 October 1984, officially in recognition of his "great contributions in increasing combat readiness, skilled leadership, and personal courage shown in the Great Patriotic War."